• Docs >

 Evaluation

-To evaluate a saved MIL model on an external dataset, first extract features from a dataset, then use slideflow.Project.evaluate_mil():
+To evaluate a saved MIL model on an external dataset, first extract features from a dataset, then use slideflow.Project.evaluate_mil(), which displays evaluation metrics and returns predictions as a DataFrame.

 import slideflow as sf